cedricbonhomme/Stegano/README.rst

 .. code:: bash

     $ pipenv install Stegano
+    ✨🐍✨

 You will be able to use Stegano in your Python programs.

 If you only want to install Stegano as a command line tool:

 .. code:: bash

     $ pipsi install Stegano
+    ✨🍰✨

+pipsi installs scripts (system wide available) provided by Python packages into separate virtualenvs to shield them from your system and each other.

 Usage
 -----